The party responsible for processing your data is

 Relevant data categories and processing purposes

-CARIAD collaborates with service providers and/or cooperation partners in refining and developing driver assist and information systems as well as automated driving functions and comfort functions.
-Insofar as CARIAD shares the aforementioned data with service providers and/or cooperation partners, this is done in compliance with the applicable data protection law on the basis of data processing agreements within the meaning of Article 28 GDPR.
+Furthermore, CARIAD collaborates with service providers and/or cooperation partners in refining and developing driver assist and information systems as well as automated driving functions and comfort functions.
+Insofar as CARIAD shares the aforementioned data with service providers and/or cooperation partners, this is done in compliance with the applicable data protection law on the basis of data processing agreements within the meaning of Art.
+28 GDPR if necessary.

-Service providers used by CARIAD (known as data processing contractors) which receive data include:
+Service providers and/or cooperation partners, which receive data may include:

 - VW Group companies that provide services (e.g. development services) for CARIAD

-- Suppliers of driver assist system safety components
+- Suppliers of safety components for driver assistance systems

-These companies are involved in product development and analysis of trials.
-CARIAD will be happy to provide you with further information on recipients for specific trials.
+These companies are each involved in product development and the evaluation of tests.
+CARIAD will be happy to provide you with further information on recipients upon request.
 Please use the contact details below.